 Climatic zone: Tropical.
 Bottom type: Unspecified.
 Depth zone: Coastal (0 m - 50 m); Shelf (50 m - 200 m); Slope (200 m - 1000 m).
 Horizontal distribution: Unspecified.
 Vertical distribution: Pelagic.

 Considered a single stock: No

 ).
-The surveys carried out in the CECAF area show that the two species are found in a vast area stretching from the southern Moroccan stock to south of Angola.
-The FAO/CECAF Working Group for the moment has agreed on the existence of four stocks for these two species in the Southern CECAF area.
-These are the northern (Guinea and Sierra Leone), western (Côte d’Ivoire, Togo, Ghana and Benin), central (Nigeria and Cameroon) and southern (Gabon, Congo and Angola).Southern stock (Gabon, Congo and Angola)
+The surveys carried out in the CECAF area show that the two species are found in a vast area stretching from the southern Moroccan zone to south of Angola.
+The FAO/CECAF Working Group for the moment has agreed on the existence of four stocks for these two species in the Southern CECAF Area.
+These are northern (Guinea-Bissau, Guinea, Sierra Leone and Liberia), western (Côte d’Ivoire, Togo, Ghana, Togo and Benin), central (Nigeria and Cameroon) and southern (Gabon, DR Congo, Congo and Angola) (Figure 2.1.1).

 .
 While this species occurs all year round, S. aurita